 We consider $\mathcal{C}^{m+1}$ differential systems in $\mathbb{R}^n$ with $n\geq3$ and $m\geq2$, and assume that the systems have an isolated singularity at the origin, so that their Taylor expansion can be written in the form

 where each $P_{s,j}$ is a homogeneous polynomial of order $j$ in $x_1,\ldots,x_n$ and $Q_{s}$ is a Taylor series starting with terms of order $>m$.
 Let $M$ be the coefficient matrix of the linear terms in $P_{s,1}$.
-When $M$ has a pair of purely imaginary eigenvalues (e.g., $\pm bi$) and the other eigenvalues are non-zero, we can talk about Hopf bifurcation; in this case, the origin is called a Hopf equilibrium.
-If some of the eigenvalues of $M$ other than $\pm bi$ are zero, then we call the bifurcation zero-Hopf and the origin a zero-Hopf equilibrium.
-Here we are interested in zero-Hopf bifurcations where all the eigenvalues of $M$ different from $\pm bi$ are zero; such kind of zero-Hopf bifurcation is called \textit{complete} zero-Hopf bifurcation.
+When $M$ has a pair of purely imaginary eigenvalues (e.g., $\pm bi$) and the other eigenvalues are non-zero, we call the origin a Hopf equilibrium point.
+If some of the eigenvalues of $M$ other than $\pm bi$ are zero, then the origin is called a zero-Hopf equilibrium point.
 Limit cycles may bifurcate from Hopf equilibria in nonlinear differential systems of the form \eqref{eq1} as the values of the parameters in the coefficients vary.
 A generic Hopf bifurcation is a bifurcation of a limit cycle from a Hopf equilibrium and a zero-Hopf bifurcation is a bifurcation of a limit cycle from a zero-Hopf equilibrium.
+Here we are interested in zero-Hopf bifurcations where all the eigenvalues of $M$ different from $\pm bi$ are zero; such kind of zero-Hopf bifurcation is called \textit{complete} zero-Hopf bifurcation.
 Zero-Hopf bifurcations for three-dimensional systems have been extensively studied (see \cite{LBS07,LMB09,LV11,JA20,YK2004,GH1993} and references therein).
 Our investigations in this paper are focused on \textit{complete} zero-Hopf bifurcations for differential systems of the form \eqref{eq1} with $P_{s,2}=\cdots=P_{s,m-1}=0$ for $s=1,\ldots,n$; in this case, system \eqref{eq1} can be written in the form

 where

 $p_{s,i_1,i_2,\ldots,i_n}$ are real parameters, and $b\neq0$.